 Initially granted in March 2020, the Department of Homeland Security (DHS) has provided guidelines for I-9 verification that relax in-person requirements and allow for remote I-9 verification.
 DHS has since announced several extensions to these requirements.
-The latest extension was announced on December 23, 2020.
+The latest extension of the flexible measures, set to expire on Dec.
+31, 2021, will remain in place through April 30, 2022.

 Who does this impact?

-This policy only applies to employers with employees who are working remotely due to Covid-19.
-These employers will not be required to inspect the identity and employment authorization documents in the employee’s physical presence until after the Covid-19 emergency concludes, so long as the company provides written documentation of remote onboarding on the Form I-9.
+This policy only applies to employers with employees who were hired on or after April 1, 2021, and who are working remotely due to COVID-19.
+These employers will not be required to inspect the identity and employment authorization documents in the employee’s physical presence until after the COVID-19 emergency concludes, so long as the company provides written documentation of remote onboarding on the Form I-9.
 These employers must inspect the Section 2 documents remotely, i.e. over video, email, fax, etc. The original timelines for completion of I-9 verification remain in effect.

 If an employee is physically attending work at a company work location, these flexibilities do not apply and the employer must verify the employee’s documents in person within the usual required timeframes.